yenn01/urlShortener/README.md

 A service web application that helps users shorten long URLs into a smaller URL.

-Live web site can be found [here](https://shorter-cgcko.vercel.app/) (https://shorter-cgcko.vercel.app/).
+Live web site can be found [here](https://shorter-cgcko.vercel.app/) (https://shorter-cgcko.vercel.app/) and is built directly from this repository

 ---